truc-c/Comm-Lab-Project/README.md

 The sample_audio.wav is a 30 second audio of Curt Chang counting from 1 to 30.\
 The ELAN_sample.eaf are annotations that Curt Chang has made using ELAN.\
-The software is available for download here: [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/)
+The software is available for download here: [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/)\
+The sample coded provided is ran in MacOS terminal along with .eaf file name.\
+- for example: python sample_code.py /path/to/file/name/sample.eaf